candybytesgmbh/taco/README.md

 Load search results based on "description" of a food item.
 Display search results as a single column list.
 Use paging adapters, not load all search results at once into your list.

+###### 5. Search
+Add a search option into the toolbar, filter database food results with search term.

-###### 4. Category details
+###### 6. Category details
-Selecting a category in the CategoriesFragment leads the user to the FoodListFragment, showing all foods that are added to this category.
+Selecting a category in the CategoryListFragment leads the user to the FoodListFragment, showing all foods that are added to this category.
 Show category name at the top, use navigation arguments to send information between fragments.
 Access the food database and query all foods that have the selected category, again use paging.
 Display a preview information of a food item.

-###### 5. Food details
+###### 7. Food details
 When selecting a result on SearchFoodFragment or an item in FoodListFragment the detail screen of a food (FoodFragment) should be opened.
 Here you should show more details of a single food, exactly like the UI/UX from Figma describes it.

 ![GitHub Logo](/images/detail.webp)

-- Figma UI/UX file: https://www.figma.com/file/5UjQCIHu8yv9si2tdBiO47/Taco---Detail?node-id=0%3A1
+- Figma UI/UX (free registration required): https://www.figma.com/file/5UjQCIHu8yv9si2tdBiO47/Taco---Detail?node-id=0%3A1
-- Tip: use a ConstraintLayout

 ###### 6. Add image to food detail
 Let the user add an Image via an ImagePicker or Camera to a single food item.
 The image should be stored locally and displayed on the FoodFragment everytime the user shows the detailed food item.

 - Make sure to use ActivityResultContracts.
-- Use image cache library to display the picture
+- Use a image cache library to display the picture

 ###### 7. Load category name on food detail screen
 Request category name for this food item from web dynamically when its shown on detail screen.